|Offers individuals and groups resources and strategies to help their audiences improve health.

 Offers men doable tips to eat more whole grains, sit less, and more to improve health

 Discusses reasons to be active and provides examples of indoor and outdoor activities that can be fun.

 Get on track to a healthier you with these health and

 fitness tips for men.

 The glossary defines words that are often used when people talk or write about healthy eating, obesity, physical activity, and weight control.
 Discusses the links between excess weight and many health conditions and explains how reaching and maintaining a normal weight may help with staying healthy later in life.
 Provides information on how to make better food and beverage choices and how to add physical activity to daily life.
 Offers tips and tools to help people ages 65 and over eat healthy foods and be physically active.
 Contains tips on how to eat better and be more active while you are pregnant and after your baby is born.
 Provides tips for staying healthy during the Summer.
 Discusses strategies for teenagers to select and plan healthy meals and snacks.
+You can do a lot to help your child reach and maintain a healthy weight.
+Find out how to be active in helping your child learn habits that may improve health.
 Provides parents with tips to help youth improve eating and physical activity habits.
-Provides information to help children reach and maintain a healthy weight.
 Offers tips on how to control portions at home and when eating out.
 Provides men tips on how to create healthy habits by discussing weight, health and lifestyle choices.
 Provides information to help black women and their families eat healthier and move more.
 LABS is a six clinical centers and a data coordinating center working in cooperation with NIH scientific staff to plan, develop, and conduct coordinated clinical, epidemiological, and behavioral research in bariatric surgery.
 Describes the prevalence of overweight and obesity in the United States by providing statistics.